electron-userland/spectron/README.md

   Defaults to `9515`.
 * `quitTimeout` - Number in milliseconds to wait for application quitting.
   Defaults to `1000` milliseconds.
+* `waitTimeout` - Number in milliseconds to wait for calls like `waitUntilTextExists` and `waitUntilWindowLoaded` to complete.
+  Defaults to `5000` milliseconds.

 #### start()